 Linguistica Lettica is published annually (at the end of current year).

 The journal name Linguistica Lettica in Latin (Linguistics of Latvian) is unique and shows the main scope of the journal’s content.

 Papers are published in Latvian, Lithuanian, English, German, and Russian (English is the recommended foreign language).
 If the paper is not in English, its title and summary must be in English.
 Any paper in a foreign language needs a title and a summary both in English and in Latvian.

 A paper’s title and references written in Cyrillic must be transliterated.
 Authors may use the official guidelines for transliteration available online.
 Authors can also use online language tools, for instance, Transliteration and Lexilogos.

 1.2 Submission form and terms

-Papers must be submitted electronically, in *.doc or *.docx format, by sending an e-mail with the subject “Paper for Linguistica Lettica” to firstname.lastname@example.org.
+Papers must be submitted electronically, in *.doc or *.docx format, by sending an e-mail with the subject “Paper for Linguistica Lettica” (for articles of the XII International Congress of Baltists – “Congress of Baltists”) to firstname.lastname@example.org.
 If several fonts are used in the paper, the manuscript must be additionally submitted in *.pdf format.